-A California woman was excited to get back in shape after recovering from a car accident, but her exercise time was cut short when she was stopped by a Planet Fitness employee.
+A California woman was excited to get back in shape after recovering from a car accident, however her exercise time was cut short when she was stopped by a Planet Fitness employee.

 According to KTVU, Austin was wearing a tank top that showed her stomach, along with capri pants.
 Austin noted that she didn’t understand what was wrong with the outfit.

 Although she agreed to wear the shirt that was offered by the gym, another staff member approached Austin and made another comment about her body.
-Austin was furious so she asked for a refund and left.
+Austin was furious; she asked for a refund and left.

 Planet Fitness has a policy that bans what they call “gymtimidation”, which is explained by their website as allowing members to get into shape without being “subjected to the hardcore look-at-me attitude that exists in too many gyms”.